Randehh/EpicQuest/README.md

 EpicQuest is an easy to use yet highly customizable quest plugin.
 Immerse your players into Minecraft with a commandless questing experience through villagers, bounty signs and a book to show your progress!

+**Quests Villagers Tips WARNING!
+If you are upgrading to 3.1, be sure to read the changelog!
+Your plugin will BREAK if you don't!**

 ##Features:
 * Multiple tasks per quest
 * Multiple quests at the same time